Only7rb-coder/mi-unlock/README.md

  <details>
   <summary><h2>🔴 <b>Critical Warning:</b> Click to expand</h2></summary>
-  Time needs to be before 00:00 China time.
-You can check it from here https://time.is/China
+  <h2>Time needs to be before 00:00 China time.
+You can check it from here https://time.is/China </h2>
 </details>

 <details>